 Part i) Why might an individual who requires care and support be more vulnerable to abuse and neglect than others?

-Individuals that require care and support would usually be more vulnerable because they are unable to care for themselves so often have reduced capabilities, independence or understanding.
+Individuals that require care and support would usually be more vulnerable because they are unable to care for themselves and often have reduced capabilities, independence or understanding.
 This means that there is a greater likelihood of them being taken advantage of by others.
 They may also have difficulty understanding their rights or being able to communicate their concerns.

 Part ii) For each of the examples below, describe why it may increase the likelihood of the individual experiencing abuse or neglect.

 Abuse could occur ‘behind closed doors’ so it could be hidden from the outside world.

 Institutional abuse could occur whereby care is centred around what is best for the care provider rather than what is best for the individual (e.g. set mealtimes, lights out at a certain time etc.) Staff may be poorly trained and not work to standards and best practices.

 Experiencing a mental health issue